 The tramper at Lydford Gorge

 Now everybody can enjoy the spectacular sight of Whitelady Waterfall thanks to the all-terrain tramper which is available to hire.
-It is leased to us by the not for profit organisation Countryside Mobility.

 What is it?

 The tramper is an electric all-terrain mobility scooter designed specifically to cover rough ground and grass safely.
 It can go up and down slopes, over bumps and tree roots, through shallow puddles, mud and soft ground.